TechieAndroid/sm64redrawn/README.md

-## This is a collection of textures that have been redrawn for the Super Mario 64 PC port.
+## This is a collection of textures that have been redrawn for the Super Mario 64 port.